AdobeDocs/campaign-classic.en/help/installation/using/creating-and-configuring-the-database.md

 ![](assets/s_ncs_install_db_select_engine.png)

-Supported databases are presented in the section [Compatibility matrix](https://helpx.adobe.com/campaign/kb/compatibility-matrix.html).
+Supported databases are listed in Campaign [Compatibility matrix](../../rn/using/compatibility-matrix.md).

 Identify the server and choose the type of operation to perform.
 In this case, **[!UICONTROL Create or recycle a database]**.